Commissioner's Report on Underserved Communities

-The Community Service Statement under California Code of Regulations (CCR) Section 2646.6, has the purpose of addressing the issue of availability and affordability of insurance in "underserved" communities and of promoting anti-discrimination so that all have equal access to insurance in California.
+The Community Service Statement under California Code of Regulations (CCR) Section 2646.6, has the purpose of addressing the issue of availability of insurance in "underserved" communities and of promoting anti-discrimination so that all have equal access to insurance in California.

 for all ZIP codes, and report on those that are considered as "underserved".
 The Commissioner collects and reports earned exposures for the following business lines: